rosafilgueira/DARE_SEISMO/specfem3d/specfem3d_test_input_cwl/README.md

 # CWL Workflow for SPECFEM3D

-This is the CWL implementation SPECFEM3D using the [specfem3d docker container](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/docker) and the [test_input data](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/specfem3d_input_test)
+This is the CWL implementation SPECFEM3D using the [specfem3d docker container](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/docker) and the [test_input data](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/specfem3d_test_input)

-test_input  specfem3d_test_input

 ## Starting the specfem3d container using the test_input
+Detailed instructions about how to build and run the are [here](https://gitlab.com/project-dare/WP6_EPOS/tree/master/specfem3d/docker).

 ## Build